When connecting to my database I get a Connection Refused error

 If you are getting this error:

-• Check the port in the connection string.
+- Check that the port is correct in the connection string.

-• Check that you have added the machine or resource you are connecting from to the database’s list of trusted sources.
+- Check that you have added the machine or resource you are connecting from to the database’s list of trusted sources.
+To check your database’s trusted sources, see the following guides for PostgreSQL, MySQL, Redis, MongoDB, Kafka, and OpenSearch.

 Connection Refused (IP Address)